johnmcraig/Azure-image-gallery/README.md

 ## Tools Used:

 1. C#/ASP.NET Core 2.0.3.
-2. SQL Database using Entity Framework to create migrations.
+2. SQL Database with Entity Framework as our ORM.
 3. Azure Blob Storage.
 4. CSS3 - some styling from a basic default App template.